 I have found a bit of evidence that Katherine Julia might also be related to GD member Charles Chase Parr (initiated 1892); but the relationship must be quite distant, based on marriages in the mid-18th century, and I haven’t checked it out.

 The financial troubles of others led to a change of direction for James.
 He had agreed to act as guarantor for the ironmongery business of his brother Edwin and Edwin’s business partner Benjamin Norman; so when the business went bankrupt in 1844, James too lost a lot of money.
 Inevitably, his own business suffered from the lack of investment, and James decided that he would look for work that reflected his leisure interests, rather than continue to struggle as a pharmacist.
 Paid work in the sciences was still rather rare, but more and more institutions were being founded that needed secretaries, curators and teacher/lecturers to run them on behalf of their management committees.
-After a couple of years in Birmingham working at the Birmingham Philosophical Association, he was appointed in 1848 to the post of professor of geology, botany and zoology at the newly-founded Royal Agricultural College in Cirencester, where to start with, he was encouraged and funded to do the kind of research that he had been doing for nothing.
+After a couple of years in Birmingham working at the Birmingham Philosophical Association, James was appointed in 1848 to the post of professor of geology, botany and zoology at the newly-founded Royal Agricultural College in Cirencester, where to start with, he was encouraged and funded to do the kind of research that he had been doing for nothing.

 It was James Buckman’s research on identifying species, particularly grasses, that led him to become embroiled in the greatest scientific debate of his day.
 His work on grasses was funded from 1857 by the British Association for the Advancement of Science (BAAS).
 He also corresponded with Charles Darwin about his work, which supported the arguments Darwin put forward in On the Origin of Species and was mentioned in the book.
 The meeting of the BAAS at Oxford in 1860 is best known for the argument between T H Huxley and bishop Wilberforce over Darwin’s theory of evolution by natural selection.
 But the day before that famous set-to, Buckman had presented some results that had caused a controversy of their own.
 He read a paper which suggested that grasses could hybridise - a conclusion which challenged the Church of England’s teaching that God’s Creation was unchanging and unchangeable.